Hybrid quantum-classical chaotic NEMS: Spin-1/2 system attached to the cantilever

-for each Hamiltonian and construct the distribution functions $P(S_n)$ for regular $K<1$ and chaotic $K>1$ cases.
-Here $S_{n}$ is the separation between two energy levels.
-We see the level statistics is non-Poissonian type during the variation in stochasticity parameter $K$ from regular to chaotic.
-The maximum is located near $0.1$ for both the regular and the chaotic cases.
-The problem in question is whether the level statistics has consequences for the shortness of correlations in the system.
-We will say that the short-range correlations characterize the system if the following equation holds:
+for each Hamiltonian and construct the distribution functions $P(S_n-S_{0})$ for regular $K<1$ and chaotic $K>1$ cases.
+Here $S_{n}$ is the separation between two energy levels and $S_0$ corresponds to the maximum of $P(S_0)$.
+We see that the level statistics is Poissonian in the both regular $K<1$ and chaotic $K<1$ cases.
+Comparing results of spin dynamics Figs.~\ref{psdsigmax} and \ref{regularyx}, with level statistics Fig.~ \ref{Hamiltonianlevestatistics} we see that in the both cases level statistics is of Poissonian type, while we expect it to be Gaussian in chaotic case \cite{khomitsky2016regular}.
+Thus for spin 1/2 case, in spite of the chaotic quantum spin dynamics we do not observe statistical characteristics of quantum chaos.